 Smallpox had spread at Fort Pitt.

-Here’s what early American historian Elizabeth Fenn of the University of Colorado Boulder believes what happened, according to her 2000 article in the Journal of American History.
+Early American historian Elizabeth Fenn of the University of Colorado Boulder lays out her theory on what happened in her 2000 article in the Journal of American History.
 In the late spring of 1763, Delaware, Shawnee and Mingo warriors, inspired by Ottawa war leader Pontiac, laid siege to Fort Pitt, an outpost at the confluence of the Allegheny and Monongahela rivers in present-day downtown Pittsburgh.

 The fort’s commander, Capt.
 Simeon Ecuyer, reported in a June 16 message to his superior, Philadelphia-based Col. Henry Bouquet, that the situation was dire, with local traders and colonists taking refuge inside the fort’s walls.
 Ecuyer wasn’t just afraid of his Native American adversaries.
 The fort’s hospital had patients with smallpox, and Ecuyer feared the disease might overwhelm the population inside the fort’s cramped confines.